 Refund & Return Policy

 Dr. Seeds’ return policy specifically says you can only reach out via email or through the contact form on the website; not by phone.
-The questions I had have been answered promptly and in depth via mail.
+The questions I had have been answered promptly and courteously via mail.

 Returns or refunds are not accepted.